Banging Toolbox

 You could even use it to sharpen tools if you go slow, use a cup of water to periodically dip your chisels in for example, and exercise a bit of caution.
 The two wheels are spaced 12 ½” apart, so they can handle longer and larger pieces very easily.

-#1 Best value durable bench grinder
+#1 Finest value durable bench grinder

 The Dewalt bench grinder is the best value for money pro brand bench grinder, this is my recommendation if you want quality over variable speed.